skanehira/ramparts/docs/api.md

 Server mode handles multiple requests concurrently, so your team can scan different servers simultaneously without waiting.
 The JSON responses are consistent and easy to parse, making it simple to build automation around the results.

-You also get health check endpoints for monitoring, batch scanning for efficiency, and all the same security detection capabilities as the CLI—just wrapped in a REST API that plays nicely with modern development workflows.
+You also get health check endpoints for monitoring, batch scanning for efficiency, intelligent change detection to avoid unnecessary scans, and all the same security detection capabilities as the CLI—just wrapped in a REST API that plays nicely with modern development workflows.

+### 🆕 Intelligent Change Detection

+The enhanced scan API includes intelligent change detection that automatically tracks tool changes and skips scans when nothing has changed.
+This reduces network overhead and provides detailed change tracking for monitoring tool evolution.

+**Key Benefits:**
+- **Efficiency**: Skip scans when tools haven't changed
+- **Monitoring**: Track tool evolution with detailed change summaries
+- **Integration**: Works seamlessly with Javelin MCP for tool refresh
+- **Flexibility**: Configurable sensitivity levels for different use cases

 ## Starting the Server